This post may contain affiliate links. Please read our disclosure policy.

 Prepare the Tangzhong: In a small saucepan, combine the tangzhong ingredientsโ€”whole milk, flour, and water.
 Set the pan over medium heat and whisk constantly until the mixture thickens into a smooth, paste-like consistency.
 This will take a few minutes.
 Once it reaches this texture, remove the pan from heat and let the tangzhong cool to room temperature.

-Activate the Yeast: In a small bowl, mix the yeast with warm milk and a pinch of sugar, stirring gently.
+Activate the Yeast: In a small bowl, mix the yeast with warm water and a pinch of sugar, stirring gently.
 Place the bowl in a warm spot and let the mixture sit for about 10 minutes, or until it becomes foamy.
 This “proofing” step ensures your yeast is active and ready to leaven the dough.

 Combine the Dry Ingredients: In the bowl of a stand mixer, add the flour, sugar, and salt, and stir briefly to mix.
 Make a well in the center, then add in the cooled tangzhong, the yeast mixture, additional milk, and eggs.